Undergraduate Programs in Chemistry

 In addition to the general University admission requirements, it is strongly recommended that a student take four years of mathematics, four (or more) years of science (earth and space science, biology, chemistry, and physics), four years of a modern or classical language, and four years of English.

-(American Chemical Society Certified)
+Bachelor's of Science (American Chemical Society Certified)

 The courses required for the B.S. degree provide a solid education in chemistry for the professional chemist and in preparation for graduate work in most areas of chemistry.
 These requirements meet the latest certification standards of the American Chemical Society.
 If you choose to pursue a B.S. in chemistry, you may also select specialized options in Environmental Chemistry, Forensic Chemistry, and Pharmacology.